HL7/smart-app-launch/spec/index.md

     Location: https://app/launch?iss=https%3A%2F%2Fehr%2Ffhir&launch=xyz123

-On receiving the launch notification, the app would query the issuer's [.well-known] json file which contains (among other details) the EHR's identifying the OAuth `authorize` and `token` endpoint URLs for use in requesting authorization to access FHIR resources.
+On receiving the launch notification, the app would query the issuer's `/metadata/` endpoint or [.well-known/smart-configuration.json] endpoint which contains (among other details) the EHR's identifying the OAuth `authorize` and `token` endpoint URLs for use in requesting authorization to access FHIR resources.